 SHOP ALL QUARTZ

 Whether it’s Baltic, Burmese or otherwise, Amber is one of the most unique stones to grace our planet.
 Different in its ability to preserve articles that became trapped millions of years ago, Amber is one of the world’s very own natural time capsules.
-These trapped objects, whether they be insects, leaves or more, can add incredible value to an Amber gemstone or jewelry piece.
+These trapped objects, whether they be insects, leaves or more, can add incredible value to an Amber gemstone or jewellery piece.

 We’re so lucky at Gemporia to be able to have Amber expert Mariusz Gielo as one of our special guests.
-Based in Gdansk, Poland, Mariusz is a true Baltic Amber connoisseur, and has the ability to source and create the most exquisite Amber jewelry for us to bring to you.
+Based in Gdansk, Poland, Mariusz is a true Baltic Amber connoisseur, and has the ability to source and create the most exquisite Amber jewellery for us to bring to you.